linzjs/linz/docs/permissions.rst

   function callback (result)

 ``result`` is a boolean.
 Please note, this is different from the standard Node.js callback signature of ``function callback (err, result)``.
-You should design your function so that it returns false in the even of an error and logs the error for a post-mortem.
+You should design your function so that it returns false in the event of an error and logs the error for a post-mortem.

 Throwing errors and failing at the point of checking permissions would not be a good look for anyone, hence the design to not provide this capability.
-This is something that needs to be handle by a developer.
+This is something that needs to be handled by a developer.

 Model and config permissions function
 =====================================